carreiras/php-food-delivery/README.md

 $ php serve spark

 ## Generates a new controller file
-$ php spark make:controller [folder/]filename
+$ php spark make:controller "[folder/]filename"

 ## Create a new database schema
-$ php spark db:create name_database
+$ php spark db:create "name_database"

 ## Locates and runs all new migrations against the database
 $ php spark migrate

 ## Generates a new migration file
-$ php spark make:migration name_migration
+$ php spark make:migration "name_migration"

 ## Runs the "down" method for all migrations in the last batch
 $ php spark migrate:rollback

 ## Generates a new model file
-$ php spark make:model name_model
+$ php spark make:model "name_model"

 ## Generates a new seeder file
-$ php spark make:seeder name_seeder
+$ php spark make:seeder "name_seeder"

 ## Runs the specified seeder to populate known data into the database
-$ php spark db:seed name_seeder
+$ php spark db:seed "name_seeder"

 ## Displays a list of all migrations and whether they've been run or not
 $ php spark migrate:status

+## Generates a new entity file
+$php spark make:entity "name_entity"